Voint Cloud: Multi-View Point Cloud Representation for 3D Understanding

 \subsection{Detailed Analysis}

+\mysection{Effect of Pretraining} We study the effect of pretraining the 2D backbone $\mathbf{C}$ for 3D classification on ModelNet40.
+Training a ViT with Mean Fuse for 3D classification on ModelNet40 obtains 92.2 test Acc. with ImageNet pretraining and 80.0 test Acc. from scratch.
+Other multi-view networks, \eg MVCNN \citep{mvcnn}, ViewGCN\citep{mvviewgcn}, and MVTN\citep{mvtn} all use ImageNet pretraining, which is not unique to Voints.

 \mysection{Classification Backbone} We study the effect of ablating the 2D backbone $\mathbf{C}$ for 3D classification on ModelNet40.
-We show in Table \ref{tabsup:ablateclsablation} the performance of VointNet (MLP) when Vit-B \cite{vit} and ResNet-18 \cite{resnet} are used \vs using the same backbones but in a naive multi-view setup \cite{mvcnn}.
+We show in Table \ref{tabsup:ablateclsablation} the performance of VointNet (MLP) when Vit-B \citep{vit} and ResNet-18 \citep{resnet} are used.
 We also show that following the per-point classification setup instead of the per-shape for 3D shape classification leads to worse performance for VointNet and the naive multi-view.
 This is why we used the per-shape approach when adopting VointNet for 3D classification (using one Voint for the entire shape).

-\mysection{Feature Size ($d$)} We study the effect of the feature size $d$ on the performance of VointNet (MLP) in 3D part segmentation on ShapeNet Parts \cite{shapenetparts} and plot the results ( with confidence intervals) in \figLabel{\ref{figsup:featdim}}.
-We note that the performance peaks at $d=128$, but it is close to what we use in the main results ($d=64$).

-\mysection{Model Depth ($l_v$)} We study the effect of the model depth $l_v$ on the performance of VointNet (MLP) in 3D part segmentation on ShapeNet Parts \cite{shapenetparts} and plot the results ( with confidence intervals) in \figLabel{\ref{figsup:depth}}.
-We note that model depth of VointNet does not enhance the performance significantly.
-Our choice of $l_v = 4$ balances the performance and the memory/computations requirements of VointNet (MLP).

-\mysection{Distance to the Object} We study the effect of distance to the object in rendering as in \figLabel{\ref{figsup:visualization2}} to the performance of VointNet (MLP) in 3D part segmentation on ShapeNet Parts \cite{shapenetparts} and plot the results ( with confidence intervals) in \figLabel{\ref{figsup:distance}}.
-We note that our default choice of 1.0 is actually reasonable.
-This choice of distance shows the object entirely ( as illustrated in \figLabel{\ref{figsup:visualization2}}), but also cover the details needed for small parts segmentation (see \figLabel{\ref{figsup:qualcomp}}).

-\mysection{Image Size ($H,W$)} We study the effect of the image size $H \& W$ on the performance of Mean Fuse \cite{mvvirtualsceneseg} baseline when training the 2D backbone for 3D part segmentation.
-We plot the results ( with confidence intervals) in \figLabel{\ref{figsup:imagesize}}.
+\mysection{Number of points and visibility} Table \ref{tbl:new} studies the effect of point number on 3D part segmentation performance, when different numbers of views are used.
+The visibility ratio is also reported in each case.

+\mysection{Points color} We colored the points with ground truth normals as in \figLabel{\ref{figsup:visualization1}}, when they are available (ShapeNet Parts), and we used white colors as in \figLabel{\ref{figsup:shapenetcore-supp}}, when other baselines do not use normals.
+We ablate the color of the points on VointNet (MLP) with normals colors, white color, and NOCs colors \citep{nocs}.
+We obtain the following segmentation mIoU results: (\textit{normals}: 80.6), (\textit{white}: 74.7), and (\textit{NOCs}: 57.9).